mermaid-js/mermaid/docs/security.md

 ## Configuring DomPurify

-By default Mermaid uses a baseline DomPurify config.
-It is possible to override the options passed to dompurify by adding a `dompurifyConfig` key to the Mermaid options.
+By default Mermaid uses a baseline [DOMPurify](https://github.com/cure53/DOMPurify) config.
+It is possible to override the options passed to DOMPurify by adding a `dompurifyConfig` key to the Mermaid options.
 This could potentially break the output of Mermaid so use this with caution.